ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

     *(Lukas Winkler)*
 - The documentation for `kdb` and `kdb set` now mentions the `--` argument that stops processing of command line switches.
 This is useful for setting negative values among other things. *(Klemens Böswirth)*
+- GitHub now detects the license of the repository correctly again. *(René Schwaiger)*

 ## Tests